raj347/SimpleAutoComplPop/README.md

 	a little bit complicated, and hard to extend for me.
 - I know I would be re-inventing the wheel but I just couldn't stop it :joy:

-Finally I decided to create my own SimpleAutoComplPop, focus on easy to use, and easy to be extended for your own use cases.
-SimpleAutoComplPop maps keys on a per-buffer basis, technically it will not conflict with other auto-complete plugin if you configure carefully.
+Finally I decided to create my own SimpleAutoComplPop, focus on **easy to use**, and **easy to be extended** for your own use cases.
+SimpleAutoComplPop is **pure vimscript**, and it **maps keys on a per-buffer basis**.
+Technically it will not conflict with other auto-complete plugin if you configure carefully.

-As a lightweight plugin, the [default auto-complete-popup behavior](plugin/sacp.vim) provideed by this plugin only covers `.php`, `.txt`, `.markdown`, and `.go` files, for demonstration purpose.
+As a **lightweight** plugin, the [default auto-complete-popup behavior](plugin/sacp.vim) provideed by this plugin only covers `.php`, `.txt`, `.markdown`, and `.go` files, for demonstration purpose.
 If you have a good configuration to share, please send me a gist url or a your github repo url,